-Use the "Neural Structure Quiz" available from Dr. John Krantz at the University of Hanover.
-Go to http://psych.hanover.edu/ and place "Krantz Neuron" in the search box.
-Once there, page down to a link that will be labeled "Neural Structure Quiz" to begin the quiz on your own.
-Ask your class to identify the eight different parts of the neuron shown in the quiz.
+Using the "Neural Structure Quiz" available from Dr. John Krantz at the University of Hanover (http://psych.hanover.edu/Krantz/neural/struct3.html), have members of your class identify the eight different parts of the neuron shown in the quiz.
 After each part is named, ask your students to assign a function to the named part.
 Using the neuron, you can also illustrate the general flow of neural information (somato-dendritic to terminal button) in the cell, preparing your students for material in the next chapter.

-Lecture Launcher 3.4: Brain Games
+Lecture Launcher 3.4: Jigsaw Brain